 Visme is extremely versatile in that you can use it to create pretty much any design asset with ease — their primary categories are Presentations, Infographics, Documents, Printables, Web Graphics, Social Graphics, and they also offer a blank canvas.

-For my slide deck, I worked off a variety of their slide templates as well as templates for charts and graph to visualize the numbers and business opportunity.
+For my slide deck, I worked off a variety of their slide templates as well as templates for charts and graphs to visualize the numbers and business opportunity.
 I also loved exploring their vast library of royalty-free images and icons, which made the presentation come to life.

 I also love using Visme for infographics.
 Infographics are a very powerful marketing and brand-building tool for any company because they allow you to express information and ideas visually and are very shareable.

-Here’s an example of an infographic I made using Visme — it took about 4–5 hours to perfect, and was admittedly a bit frustrating for me trying to get it right, but I’m happy with the final product and I’m sure subsequent attempts will be easier:
+Here’s an example of an infographic I made using Visme — it took about 4–5 hours to perfect and was admittedly a bit frustrating for me trying to get it right, but I’m happy with the final product and I’m sure subsequent attempts will be easier: